paweln1975/mj-dp/README.md

 * create a mediator and each object has reference to it
 * engage the mediator in a bidirectional communication between connected components
 * mediator has a function that components can call (broadcast)
-* the components have a function that mediator can call (receive event)
+* the components have a function that mediator can call (receive an event)
 * e.g. use JavaRx library (reactive event extensions)

 ### Memento